-Aggregate lease costs recorded under the four related party leases for fiscal 2023, fiscal 2022 and fiscal 2021 were \$8.9 million, \$8.5 million and \$6.3 million, respectively.
 The Company believes that the terms of the related party leases are no less favorable to the Company than would have been available from unaffiliated third parties.

-Employment of Family Member
+Employment of Family Members

-Nicolai Marciano, the son of Paul Marciano, is employed by the Company as Chief New Business Development Officer.
-For fiscal 2023, Mr. Nicolai Marciano received \$205,000 in base salary and a \$60,000 annual incentive award (paid in accordance with the Company's Bonus Plan during the first quarter of fiscal 2024 with respect to fiscal 2023 performance).
-Mr. Nicolai Marciano was entitled to participate during fiscal 2023 in the retirement, health and welfare benefit plans generally available to other salaried employees of the Company.
-In addition, the Company granted Mr. Nicolai Marciano, on May 10, 2022, 7,000 shares of restricted Company Common Stock that is scheduled to vest, subject to his continued employment through the applicable vesting date, in equal 25% installments on January 5 of 2023, 2024, 2025 and 2026.
-During the first quarter of fiscal 2024, Mr. Nicolai Marciano's base salary was increased to \$255,000.
+Nicolai Marciano, the son of Paul Marciano, is employed by us as our Chief New Business Development Officer.
+For fiscal 2025, Mr. Nicolai Marciano received an annual base salary of \$255,000 and a \$35,000 annual incentive award (paid in accordance with our Bonus Plan during the first quarter of fiscal 2026 with respect to fiscal 2025 performance).
+Mr. Nicolai Marciano was also granted an equity award of 10,000 shares of restricted stock.
+Mr. Nicolai Marciano was entitled to participate during fiscal 2025 in the retirement, health and welfare benefit plans generally available to our other salaried employees.